 Intent refers to the meaning behind someone’s actions: taking action from a place of genuine empathy and true care for the wants and needs of stakeholders and constituents.
 Perceptions of government intent have suffered in the transition to the digital age due to a rise in misinformation and disinformation.8 Also, Edelman research suggests that, over the years, rising inequality and economic disillusionment have had an outsized impact on public trust levels.9

-As governments accelerate their digital transformation journey post–COVID-19, trust in government systems, data collection, and digital services will be critical.
-However, in many countries, years of political polarization, rising inequality, and a lack of credible information have fractured the credibility of public institutions.
+As governments accelerate their digital transformation journey post–COVID-19, trust in government systems, data collection and digital services will be critical.
+However, in many countries, years of political polarisation, rising inequality and a lack of credible information have fractured the credibility of public institutions.
 If governments fail to make “trust” a core component of the economic revival process, the current uptick in public trust in many countries could be short-lived.

 Trust has played an important role in effectively managing the COVID-19 pandemic, as countries with higher levels of social and government trust have typically seen slower virus spread and a lower mortality rate.10 As trust rises, so does confidence in government information generally, enabling a unified response and increased citizen cooperation.11